 - Contacting the appropriate court office to inquire about upcoming court dates

 - Make a written request to be notified about future court dates (only a defendant may do so)

 Can an Indictment Be Sealed?

-Everything that happens during a grand jury’s proceedings are kept in secrecy.
+Everything that happens during a grand jury’s proceedings is kept in secrecy.
 An actual indictment, however, may or may not be sealed or kept away from the public.
 Often, when an indictment is sealed, it is done so for a predetermined time.
-Reasons why an indictment may be sealed include:
+Reasons, why an indictment may be sealed, include: